ktarpey/watchlist-client-js/README.md

 ### Overview

-This SDK connects your applications to the  **[Barchart](https://www.barchart.com) Alert Service**.
+This **JavaScript SDK** connects your applications to the _Barchart Watchlist Service_ — a simple tool for building and monitoring lists of investments.

-* Define conditional statements based on market data feeds (or other data streams),
-* Ask our remote service to track those conditions on your behalf, and
-* Receive immediate notifications when those conditions are met.

 ### Documentation

-Complete documentation for this SDK can be accessed [here](https://barchart.github.io/alerts-client-js/).
+Complete documentation for this SDK can be accessed [here](https://barchart.github.io/watchlist-client-js/).

 ### Example Applications

-Refer to the [documentation](https://barchart.github.io/alerts-client-js/#/content/quick_start?id=sample-applications) for more information.
+Refer to the [documentation](https://barchart.github.io/watchlist-client-js/#/content/quick_start?id=sample-applications) for more information.

 ### Package Managers

-This library has been published as a _public_ module to NPM as [@barchart/alerts-client-js](https://www.npmjs.com/package/@barchart/alerts-client-js).
+This library has been published as a _public_ module to NPM as [@barchart/watchlist-client-js](https://www.npmjs.com/package/@barchart/watchlist-client-js).